MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 You'll find several places in the code that don't follow best security practices.
 For example, the code uses `console.log` to write to the browser console.

-When you move to a production environment, you should review and remove any code, which violates security best practices, in your organization.
+When you move to a production environment, you should review and remove any code, which violates security best practices for your organization.

 ## 1. Prepare your development environment

 Create the following accounts:

 - Azure subscription - [Create a free Azure account](https://azure.microsoft.com/free/)
 - [GitHub account](https://github.com/) - You need a GitHub account to deploy in this tutorial.
-If you don't have one, you can deploy from the SWA CLI.
-Learn more about [deployment with the SWA CLI](/azure/static-web-apps/static-web-apps-cli-deploy).

 Install the following on your local development computer: